Interactive programming help

 An interesting application of this is drf-spectacular, which uses type hints as well as other information to extract an OpenAPI spec from a project using DRF.
 This spec, as well as serving as documentation or input to tools like redoc or Swagger UI, can also be used for type checking or code generation in another language, typically for web frontend code, via tools like OpenAPI generator.

 I don’t know how many people are doing this, but tools like mypyc will use type hints to compile Python code to something faster, like C extensions.
+Using type annotations to speed up Python is quite hard in practice.

 There isn’t really a point of this post other than to say “be aware of these different use cases”.
 This awareness can be very important when you are in any discussion about the usefulness or necessity of type hints – which scenarios are you thinking about?